folbricht/routedns/README.md

 - Support for plain DNS, UDP and TCP for incoming and outgoing requests
 - Connection reuse and pipelining queries for efficiency
 - Multiple failover and load-balancing algorithms
-- Routing of queries based on type and/or query name
+- Routing of queries based on query type, query name, or client IP
 - Written in Go - Platform independent

 TODO:

-- Add group for "fastest"
+- Add blocklist group
 - DNS-over-TLS listeners
 - DNS-over-HTTP listeners
 - Configurable TLS options, like keys and certs
-- More use-cases/examples
 - Dot and DoH listeners should support padding as per [RFC7830](https://tools.ietf.org/html/rfc7830) and [RFC8467](https://tools.ietf.org/html/rfc8467)
+- Introduce logging levels

 Note: **RouteDNS is under active development and interfaces as well as configuration options are likely going to change**